cmu-delphi/covidcast-indicators/cds_testing/DETAILS.md

 All three `m2` are ultimately derived from `cumulative_counts`, which is first available on January 22nd.
 In constructing `new_counts`, we take the first discrete difference of `cumulative_counts`,  and assume that the `cumulative_counts` for January 21st is uniformly zero.
-This should not be a problem, because there there is only one county with a nonzero `cumulative_count` on January 22nd, with a value of 1.

 For deriving `incidence`, we use the estimated 2019 county population values from the US Census Bureau.  https://www.census.gov/data/tables/time-series/demo/popest/2010s-counties-total.html